cocolote/new-project-creator/README.md

 - Clone the repository
   `git clone https://github.com/cocolote/new-project-creator.git`

-- Set the path where you installed the application `export PROJECT_CREATOR_PATH=<~/path/where/you/cloned/the/new-project-creator>`
+- Set the path to the application
+  `export PROJECT_CREATOR_PATH=<~/path/where/you/cloned/the/new-project-creator>`

 - Create a symbolic link to the executable file(the command to execute the routine "newp").